xbeat/Machine-Learning/README.md

 Mathematical notation is the foundation for expressing complex ideas concisely.
 In machine learning, we often use vectors (boldface lowercase letters) and matrices (boldface uppercase letters).
 Scalars are typically represented by italic lowercase letters.

+## Pandas DataFrame Attributes and Python Code Examples

+Pandas DataFrame Attributes

+DataFrames are the most commonly used data structure in pandas.
+They are two-dimensional labeled data structures with columns of potentially different types.
+Understanding DataFrame attributes is crucial for effective data manipulation and analysis.

 ## Weight Initialization Techniques for Deep Learning in Python

 Weight Initialization in Deep Learning